RyanPiao/Reflexion-Inspired-RL-in-Bertrand-Price-Competition-Model/README.md

 - To assess the implications of these findings for market dynamics and policy considerations.

 ## 2. Literature Review
-- Examining tacit collusion in oligopolistic markets.
+### Tacit Collusion in Oligopolistic Markets
+- Studies on the phenomenon of tacit collusion in markets with a few dominant players, examining how firms might independently reach collusive equilibria.

+### The Folk Theorem and Economic Models
-- Analyzing the folk theorem in the context of repeated games and its economic implications.
+- Literature applying the folk theorem in economic models, especially in oligopolistic competition, to understand sustained cooperation in repeated games.

-- Reviewing advanced applications of RL and evolutionary algorithms in economic decision-making.
+### Advanced RL in Economic Decision-Making
+- Progress in applying reinforcement learning in complex economic scenarios, including algorithms like Q-learning, DQN, A3C, PPO, and DDPG.

+### Calvano, E., et al. on AI and Collusion
-- Delving into the impact of AI and machine learning on market dynamics as explored in the work of Calvano et al. (2020) on algorithmic pricing and potential collusion in digital markets.
+- Emilio Calvano and colleagues' paper, "Artificial intelligence, algorithmic pricing, and collusion" (2020), delves into the impact of AI and machine learning on market dynamics.
+They specifically focus on algorithmic pricing and potential collusion in digital markets.

+### Nicolas Lepore's Thesis on AI Pricing Collusion
-- Studying Nicolas Lepore's thesis (2021) on the use of multi-agent RL algorithms in modeling the Bertrand competition and their implications for tacit collusion among AI agents.
+- Nicolas Lepore's thesis, "AI Pricing Collusion: Multi-Agent Reinforcement Learning Algorithms in Bertrand Competition" (2021), presents an in-depth analysis using multi-agent RL algorithms to study the Bertrand competition model.

+This comprehensive literature review will establish a solid theoretical and empirical foundation for our research, highlighting the significance of advanced RL techniques and evolutionary algorithms in exploring tacit collusion in the Bertrand price competition model.

 ## 3. Methodology
 ### Model Design